Blog | Auckland Micro Wedding Venues - The Complete Guide

 Image by Hollow & Co

 For a wedding venue that'll give your guest goosebumps upon their arrival, choose Delamore Lodge.
-A luxurious resort-style venue, Delamore Lodge is renowned for hosting spectacular intimate weddings on Waiheke Island.
+A luxurious resort-style venue, Delamore Lodge is renowned for hosting spectacular, intimate weddings on Waiheke Island.

-Woodhouse Mountain Lodge,
+Woodhouse Mountain Lodge, Warkworth

 Image by Greg Campbell